NicholasPCole/byo-lisp/README.md

 ## Team

-@NicholasPCole is working individually on the project.
+Nicholas is working individually on the project.